chaosarium/flask-lecture/README.md

 But first, how does the web work?
 See [HTTP](docs/HTTP.md) if not already familiar.

+## Files in the repo/zip file

+- `basic` contains demo of Flask app setup and basic routes
+- `topiclist` contains the demo project
+- `docs` is the documentation source
+- `starter_code` is where you can start implementing the demo project (or something else)

 ## Setting up a Flask app

 Create a file `app.py` (usually they call it that and it works)